Editor’s note: This article was originally published Sept. 17, 2019, and has been updated.

-First responders, especially law enforcement officers, are becoming increasingly aware of the dangers of fentanyl exposure.
-We have faced this before during our initial encounters with clandestine methamphetamine lab enforcement and eradication.
+First responders, especially law enforcement officers, have become accustomed to hearing about the dangers of fentanyl exposure.
+We faced a similar trend during our initial encounters with clandestine methamphetamine lab enforcement and eradication.
 At that time, we had a limited understanding of the health risks associated the chemicals and toxins resulting from illicit methamphetamine production.

 Now in the fentanyl age, we know better.
 Law enforcement, fire and rescue, and emergency medical personnel must balance safety with mobility and efficiency while working at scenes where the presence of fentanyl is known or suspected.